Local variational study of 2d lattice energies and application to Lennard-Jones type interactions: The classical Lennard-Jones energy: numerical study, degeneracy as and conjecture

 \subsection{Summary of our results, numerical studies and conjectures}

-In this part, we summarize the supposed behavior of the minimizer $(x_A,y_A)$ of $(x,y)\mapsto E_V(x,y,A)$ based on our theoretical and numerical studies among rhombic and rectangular lattices.
+In this part, we summarize the expected behavior of the minimizer $(x_A,y_A)$ of $(x,y)\mapsto E_V(x,y,A)$ based on our theoretical and numerical studies of the energy among rhombic and rectangular lattices.
 The summary is given in Figure \ref{CONJ}.
 In the following description, we detail the proved results and the conjectures based on numerical investigations.